-Growing up, the summertime is the ultimate period of freedom; a time of movement, of restlessness, of inhibition, of exploration.
+Growing up, I always found that summertime was the ultimate period of freedom: a time of movement, restlessness, inhibition, and exploration.

 [Hittman’s] eye for subtlety is a remarkable gift, guiding the frame with a careful, unobtrusive hand.